MetaAstronaut/vadim-group-website-v2/src/content/pages/marine-rv.md

 - Storm-related or impact-related damage

 Emergency cases are handled with priority scheduling —
-send photos and a short message via WhatsApp for fastest help.
+send photos and a short message via Facebook Messenger for fastest help.

 ---